Józef Piłsudski: Internal politics

-Piłsudski's regime began a period of national stabilization and of improvement in the situation of ethnic minorities, which formed about a third of the Second Republic's population.
-Piłsudski replaced the National Democrats' "ethnic-assimilation" with a "state-assimilation" policy: citizens were judged not by their ethnicity but by their loyalty to the state.
+Piłsudski's government began a period of national stabilization and of improvement in the situation of ethnic minorities, which formed about a third of the Second Republic's population.
+Piłsudski replaced the National Democrats' "ethnic-assimilation" (i.e. Polonization) with a "state-assimilation" policy: citizens were judged not by their ethnicity but by their loyalty to the state.
 Widely recognized for his opposition to the National Democrats' anti-Semitic policies, he extended his policy of "state-assimilation" to Polish Jews.
 The years 1926 to 1935 and Piłsudski himself were favorably viewed by many Polish Jews whose situation improved especially under Piłsudski-appointed Prime Minister Kazimierz Bartel.
 Many Jews saw Piłsudski as their only hope for restraining antisemitic currents in Poland and for maintaining public order; he was seen as a guarantor of stability and a friend of the Jewish people, who voted for him and actively participated in his political bloc.
 Piłsudski's death in 1935 brought a deterioration in the quality of life of Poland's Jews.

 During the 1930s, a combination of developments, from the Great Depression to the vicious spiral of OUN terrorist attacks and government pacifications, caused government relations with the national minorities to deteriorate.
 Unrest among national minorities was also related to foreign policy.
 Troubles followed repressions in the largely-Ukrainian eastern Galicia, where nearly 1,800 persons were arrested.
 Tension also arose between the government and Poland's German minority, particularly in Upper Silesia.
 The government did not yield to calls for antisemitic measures, but the Jews (8.6% of Poland's population) grew discontented for economic reasons that were connected with the Depression.
 By the end of Piłsudski's life, his government's relations with national minorities were increasingly problematic.

 In the military sphere, Piłsudski was praised for his plan at the Battle of Warsaw in 1920, but was criticized for subsequently concentrating on personnel management and neglecting modernization of military strategy and equipment.
 According to his detractors, his experiences in World War I and the Polish-Soviet War led him to over-estimate the importance of cavalry, and to neglect the development of armor and air forces.
 His supporters, on the other hand, contend that, particularly from the late 1920s, he supported the development of these military branches.
 Modern historians concluded that the limitations on Poland's military modernization in this period was less doctrinal than financial.